bloxstreet/support/staff-information/staff-promotions.md

 If you are a Store Manager+, you should remain active on all BloxStreet games and its communications server, utilize proper grammar, behave professionally, and show dedication in order to have a chance of a promotion.
 Junior Moderator+ can promote Store Managers at random times every day.
 These promotions are more difficult than Store Intern - Assistant Manager ones and often require time and effort.

+**Store Manager Promotion Guide:**
+1. Store Managers must utilize proper grammar in all BloxStreet games.
+2. Store Managers must possess a certain number of characteristics (professionalism, maturity, respect, etc.)
+3. Having past moderation history (warnings, kicks, server bans, blacklists, etc.) significantly decreases your chance of a promotion.
+4. Store Managers should be in the communications server.
+Talking in channels and attending events does help!
+5. Store Managers should frequently work at the store and attend training sessions.
+It is highly recommended to spend more than 120 minutes at the store each week and attend a reasonable number of training sessions.
+Be sure to WORK when you’re at the store.
+Going off-duty or supervising will not increase your chances of a promotion.
+6. Please do NOT suck up to SHRs for a promotion.
+Store Managers may be blacklisted from obtaining Assistant Director if caught simping.
+7. Hinting for a promotion will not benefit you in any way.
+8. If you encounter a disruptive customer, deal with them calmly and professionally.
+Follow the procedures for handling a disruptive customer.
+9. Greetings should be unique.
+We recommend copying and pasting, adding emojis, and using moderate vocabulary.
+10. It is recommended to have current or past experience as an MR+ at a well-known group (i.e. Pastriez, SizzleBurger, Koala Cafe).
+However, current or past experience is not required.

+Keep in mind that these are only some requirements Store Managers must meet.

 ## Cooldowns
 {:.text-red-300}
 Most BloxStreet ranks have cooldowns.
 A cooldown is a period of time when you cannot be promoted.